thevedicdeveloper/markdown-for-noobs/Readme.md

 ### 👉 What is Markdown ?

-1. Markdown is a `markup language` used to add formatting elements (modifying the display of a text like bolding and underline) to plain text documents.
+1. Markdown is a `markup language` used to for styling and formatting elements (modifying the display of a text like bolding and underline) to plain text documents.
 2. Today Markdown is the most used language for **websites**, **documents**, **notes**, **books**, **presentations**, **email messages** and t**echnical documentation**.
 3. Blogging platform like `Hashnode` and `Dev.to` also use Markdown as their primary format for writing.
+4. A Markdown file ends with `.md` extensions.

-Therefore it is very important to learn Markdown for all those people who have ⌨️ Keyboards in their hands right now and is a Software Enginneer by mistake (like me 😅).
+> Therefore it is very important to learn Markdown for all those people who have ⌨️ Keyboards in their hands right now and is a Software Enginneer by mistake (like me 😅).

 ### 👉 What is a Markup Language ?